victorLessa/zombie-apocalypse/README.md

 }
 or
 {
-  "message": "Survivor not found orÂ got infected", "status": 404
+  "message": "Survivor not found or got infected", "status": 404
 }
 ```